Chapter 6: In the Wilds by the Xap'yu

 The old man didn’t wait to hear their thankful words.
 He wasn’t thanked either.
 There was no need for such formalities.
 Everyone at this togazi[6], this settlement of the Moyeganeni, was grateful to the old man at all times.

-He looked back one final time, remembering another thing he had forgotten to say.
-“Oh, and kid, tell your new friends – I’m not just an old man.
+“Oh, and kid?
+Tell your new friends – I’m not just an old man.
 Tell them to remember my name.”
+He said as he put the goggles back on with another grin.

 “I’m old man Dogan Qaso [7]Arroxath!”